Chenla: Social hierarchy

 Social status was determined based on one's knowledge of language, primarily Khmer or Sanskrit.
 Sanskrit was the language of the Gods, thus it was considered more valuable; the division between who worked the fields and who completed more worthy tasks was based on how well they knew Sanskrit.
 People who succeeded in educating themselves earned higher ranks such as being an official or even royal servant.
 However the majority of residents who lacked the ability to gain Sanskrit names spent their lives producing a surplus for the benefit of temples and ancestral Gods.
+Sheldon Pollock dates the shift that gave the language that standing.
+By the fifth century it was no longer only a sacred language, and in the political and royal sphere it served chiefly to eulogise rulers.

-This depicts the impact Hinduism had on early Cambodian societies.
-Sanskrit, the language associated with Hinduism, was considered more valuable than the native Khmer language.
-This may show that the society before Indianization occurred in early South East Asia was unstable and that people latched onto teachings from foreigners because they had no permanent religious or social structures themselves.
+Charles Higham derives the ranks themselves from the Late Iron Age.
+On his reading the local leaders who emerged in the Mun valley of northeast Thailand became the poñ, the title borne by regional landowners in the pre-Angkorian inscriptions.
+He traces their rise to iron working, to ploughed and perhaps irrigated rice fields by the fifth century CE, and to the control of salt.
+Piphal Heng argues from Thala Borivat on the Mekong that small proto-historic settlements were absorbed into larger ones between the fourth and seventh centuries, the larger then becoming pre-Angkorian centres.
+Both derive the poñ and the mratan from Late Iron Age elites.

 Although a social hierarchy existed, there was no discrimination between genders.
 Women were not considered second class citizens rather many women played central roles in rituals, specialized in crafts, and were given ranks as high officials.
-This may because until recently, families followed matrilineal heritages instead of a patriarchal society, thus some aspects of the earlier society were retained.
+This may be because until recently families followed matrilineal descent instead of a patriarchal society, thus some aspects of the earlier society were retained.